 So when Traditionalists say they reject Vatican II it is only the tip of the iceberg.
 In practice they also reject Trent, Vatican I, Pope Pius IX, and Pope Pius XII.
 At the end of the day Traditionalists need to answer one question; what verse of Scripture or what Church teaching gives them the authority to pass judgment on the Magisterium?
 If they can’t answer they have no argument.
 If they can they discredit their argument by proving Martin Luther right and Jesus Christ wrong.

 Traditionalists consider 2 Thessalonians 2:15 to be their guiding principle: “Therefore, brothers, stand firm and hold fast to the traditions that you were taught, either by an oral statement or by a letter of ours.”
 But the question must be asked, exactly what Traditions are they holding fast to?
 By rejecting Papal authority they reject the oldest Catholic Tradition (Matthew 16:18-19).
-Ironically this puts them in a position where they are advocates for the two oldest Protestant traditions, rejection of Church authority and private interpretation.
+Ironically this puts them in a position where they are advocates for the oldest Protestant tradition, a rejection of Church authority.

 Copyright © 2006 StayCatholic.com